 Murray explained that he signed on for the role because he knew Joel Coen—one half of the iconic Coen Brothers—was writing the script so it must be good.
 As well all know, it wasn't good.
 Murray said the film felt like a waste of his talents.

 Sia LaBeouf Said He Let The Indiana Jones Franchise Down

 Everyone was pretty excited when the reboot of the Indiana Jones series was announced featuring Harrison Ford and Shia LaBeouf.
 It ended up being a huge critical flop and LaBeouf largely says it's because of his dislike of the character.

-LaBeouf believed he let the character down because he didn’t like the script or the role.
-As a result, the movie was a flop and is one of his biggest regrets.
+LaBeouf believed he let the character down because he didn't like the script or the role.
+As a result, the movie was a commercial success that fans hated.

 George Clooney Thought He Destroyed The Role Of Batman

 No one, not even the main actor, enjoyed the 1997 film, Batman & Robin.
 More than 15 years after the film's release, George Clooney joked that he'd "been disinvited from Comic-Con for 20 years" and that he saw Adam West and apologized to him.